 - Look at Bluetooth: If you’ve recently connected to a Bluetooth device, sometimes that connection remains and alerts are sent to it rather than your iPhone or iPad.
 To check, go to Settings > Bluetooth and check if any of your Bluetooth devices are connected and routing sound.
 If so, disconnect or unpair that Bluetooth device.
 Alternatively, if you’re not currently using any Bluetooth device, disconnect devices by swiping up Control Center or turn Bluetooth off by going to Settings > Bluetooth > Off.

-No notifications sound on iPhone is fixed by understanding how message notifications and notification sounds are working on iOS if you are using both iPhone and Apple Watch and selecting the correct settings, e.g. turning on ‘Do not disturb’ on Apple Watch or turning off the ‘Wrist Detection’ feature on Apple Watch.
+iPhone Text Message Sound not working when locked.
+No notifications sound is fixed by understanding how message notifications and notification sounds are working on iOS if you are using both iPhone and Apple Watch and selecting the correct settings, e.g. turning on ‘Do not disturb’ on Apple Watch or turning off the ‘Wrist Detection’ feature on Apple Watch.

 Stay tuned! 😉